-2018 Update: We still stand by these 529 tips (and general discussion on saving for kids!) — but you may also want to check out our more recent discussion at Corporette of using 529s for going back to school — lots of good general tips and information in there.
+2021 Update: We stand by these 529 tips (and general discussion on saving for kids!) — but you may also want to check out our more recent discussion on choosing a 529 account.

 Ladies, have you opened a 529 savings account for your child yet — or did you opt for a savings account or investment account?
 What are your best 529 tips and thoughts on savings accounts for kids?
 In general, what do you do with the monetary gifts your children receive from relatives?
 Do you set aside any non-tax advantaged money regularly for your children — or have you prioritized non-tax advantaged savings for yourself above tax-advantaged savings for college?